Rebeccals1/banana_bay_pirates/PRIVACY_POLICY.md

 ## 8. Data Deletion Requests

 We respect your right to control your data.
-If you wish to have some or all of your personal data removed from our servers—without deleting your entire account—you may submit a request by contacting us.
+If you wish to have some or all of your personal data removed from our servers, you may submit a request by contacting us.

 To request data deletion:
 - Email us at **sorelle.git@gmail.com**
-- Include your User ID or registered email address
+- Include your registered email address
-- Specify which data you want deleted (e.g., game scores)
+- Specify which data you want deleted (e.g., game score)

-We will review and fulfill your request in accordance with our data handling policy, typically within 7 business days.
+We will review and fulfill your request in accordance with our data handling policy.

-Please note: Deleting some data (like saved scores or game history) may impact your gameplay experience.

 ---